News

 On 24 July 2024, the GenEpi Network Steering Committee held its first meeting to discuss future collaboration within the network.

-A new study by GenPath Africa consortium members Wynand Goosen, Michele Miller, Rob Warren, Tanya Kerr and Elizabeth Streicher from Stellenbosch University shows there is a high risk of Mycobacterium bovis (M.bovis) spreading from animals to humans in rural South Africa.
+A new study by GenPath Africa consortium members Wynand Goosen, Michele Miller, Rob Warren, Tanya Kerr and Elizabeth Streicher from Stellenbosch University (SU) shows there is a high risk of Mycobacterium bovis (M.bovis) spreading from animals to humans in rural South Africa.

-A new publication by our GenPath Africa colleagues Wynand Goosen, Michele Miller and Rob Warren from Stellenbosch University compares methods of detecting Mycobacterium bovis (M. bovis) and shows that M. bovis poses a serious health risk in rural South Africa.
+A new publication by our GenPath Africa colleagues Wynand Goosen, Michele Miller and Rob Warren from Stellenbosch University (SU) compares methods of detecting Mycobacterium bovis (M. bovis) and shows that M. bovis poses a serious health risk in rural South Africa.

 One year into the project, the GenPath Africa consortium came together at the Biomedical Research Institute (BMRI) in Cape Town, South Africa, for its first in-person meeting on May 27-28, 2024.